Availability: 24 hours, 7 days a week. (Monday-Friday, 9am-6pm with "CyTOF-Setup.")

 Scheduling: Click HERE.

-Setup & Operation: During normal CyTOF working hours of Monday-Friday, 10am-6pm, the CyTOF will be setup for you by Flow Core staff.
-“CyTOF-Setup” is defined as: nebulizer cleaned and inserted, plasma torch fired up, and machine tuned/QCd.
+Setup & Operation: During normal CyTOF working hours of Monday-Friday, 9am-6pm, the CyTOF will be setup for you by Flow Core staff.
+“CyTOF-Setup” is defined as: nebulizer cleaned and inserted, plasma torch fired up, machine tuned/QCd, and Super Sampler installed.
 After setup has been performed, you can run samples yourself once you have completed Basic Training.
-If you are not a superuser and need assistance setting up the instrument during non-normal work hours (Monday-Friday from 6pm-10am, weekends, or holidays), you can request 2 hours of Assistance from a core staff member so we can get the instrument setup for you.
+If you are not a superuser and need assistance setting up the instrument during non-normal work hours (Monday-Friday from 6pm-9am, weekends, or holidays), you can request 2 hours of Assistance from a core staff member so we can get the instrument setup for you.
 If you run samples frequently during non-normal work hours, it is highly recommended to go through the CyTOF Advanced Training to become a superuser.

 Data Analysis: Raw data is in a FCS file format.
 For analysis options, click HERE.
 The Core recommends using Cytobank, which can be utilized for storing and analyzing CyTOF data as well as FCS files off any other flow cytometer.